locka99/opcua/docs/compatibility.md

 The server and client support the following user identities

-1. Anonymous/None, i.e. no authentication
+1. Anonymous - i.e. no identity
-2. User/password - plaintext password only
+2. UserName - plaintext password only, i.e. the encryption algorithm field supplied with the identity token must be a null string.

 User/pass identities are defined by configuration

+X509 and UserName with encrypted passwords are intended for a future release.

 ## Crypto